Cyber Monday PS5 restock: where to get a PlayStation 5 this Cyber Monday

 Buy PS5 at GameStop

-GameStop announced it would be selling the PS5 on Black Friday in-store, with each location having a minimum of two consoles, with a limit of one per customer.
-It released a couple of sneaky Xbox Series X and Xbox Series S bundles midweek online, so don't sleep on the website either.
+GameStop sold the PS5 and Xbox Series X in-store on Black Friday, with each location having a minimum of two consoles, with a limit of one per customer.
+It also released a couple of sneaky Xbox Series X and Xbox Series S bundles midweek online, so don't sleep on the website either.
 View Deal

 Meijer